rails/rails/guides/source/active_job_basics.md

 ```

 This works with any class that mixes in `GlobalID::Identification`, which
-by default has been mixed into Active Model classes.
+by default has been mixed into Active Record classes.

 Exceptions